q-viper/image-baker/README.md

 - **Baking States**: Arrange layers to create image variations by dragging, rotating, adjusting opacity, and more.
 Save the state using the Save State button or Ctrl + S.
 - **Playing States**: Replay saved states, export them locally, or use them for further predictions.
 - **Exporting States**: Export the final annotated JSON and the baked multilayer image.
+- **Drawing On Layers**: First select a layer then draw upon it.
+Only selected layer will be drawn.
+And if no layers are selected, then the drawing will not be exported.

 ### Shortcuts
 * **Ctrl + C**: Copy selected annotation/layer.